 During my college years, I daydreamed about landing a tech job that would let me travel the world, meet people and sample various cuisine.
 Fast forward 20 years later, I am doing exactly just that.
-I am grateful that as CMO for AvePoint, I get to work daily with very talented colleagues and serve amazing customers around the world.
+I am grateful that as Chief Brand Officer for AvePoint, I get to work daily with very talented colleagues and serve amazing customers around the world.

 Due to the nature of my job, I travel a lot.
 Friends and colleagues often ask, “How do you do it, Dux?
 How do you balance your personal life and your work life?”